7MinSec/LPLITE/README.md

 We are currently working through a round of beta testing for **version 2** of the class, so we wanted to create a space to track and resolve issues that the testers come up against!

 ## I'm one of your beta testers - what the heck do you expect from me?
-I would love you to go through the following tasks and [raise issues](https://github.com/7MinSec/LPLITE/issues) report:
+I would love you to go through the following tasks and [raise issues](https://github.com/7MinSec/LPLITE/issues) for:

 * Any typos/corrections/clarifications in the Teachable curriculum